tytydraco/yessleep/out/My_Husband_Will_Not_Stop_Glaring_At_Me_In_The_Middle_Of_The_Night.md

 I turned away to reach for my phone again, only to hear the sound of him snoring.
 I jerk my head to see him, once again, sound asleep.
 Eyes closed, face relaxed.

 I snatched my phone off the nightstand and headed out of the room to the couch in our den.
-I switch on the light and grabbed the blanket off the couch.
+I switched on the light and grabbed the blanket off the couch.

 I snuggled under the blanket as I laid on the semi-comfortable cushions.
 I searched up night terrors, trying my best to convince myself that was all it was.
 No matter what I read, I could not bring myself to go back into the bedroom with him.